U.S. regulators to join UK in forex fines for banks

 Also, some of the banks could end up pleading guilty to criminal charges to resolve the DOJ probe, which could touch off further consequences for regulators to address, including revoking licenses.

-In the UK, prosecutors are also investigating criminal allegations, though the outcome is unclear.
+In the UK, prosecutors are also investigating criminal allegations, although the outcome is unclear.

 COSTLY SETTLEMENT